Sports Psychology Resources

 Sports psychology sessions with children typically do not last as long as adults.
 45 minutes is likely to be the maximum time frame for a session with a child who is aged between 9 and 16 years old.
 It is not uncommon to do 30 minute online sessions via Skype, Zoom, WhatsApp or Facetime.
-We do not support children under the age of 9 years old.
+We rarely support children under the age of 8 years old.
 Sessions for children, especially younger children, are likely to be quite active sessions where we may discuss challenges whilst kicking a football on a pitch, hitting a golf ball on a range or bowling a cricket ball.
 This is because of their concentration skills as well as our intention to help children have fun when playing their sport so that they go on to play with freedom.

 Are parents involved in the Sports Psychology sessions?